Sandra Bullock Has Socially Distant Birthday Party With Jen Aniston

 Sandra Bullock Has a Socially Distant Birthday Party With Jennifer Aniston, Sarah Paulson and More

-Happy Birthday, Sandy B!
-Sandra Bullock turned 56 on Sunday and to celebrate several of her celebrity pals enjoyed a socially distant hang sesh.
+Happy Birthday, Sandra Bullock!
+The Oscar winner turned 56 on Sunday and to celebrate, several of her celebrity pals enjoyed a socially distant hang sesh.
 Jennifer Aniston posted a sweet snap from the event to her Instagram Story.

 "Celebrating our girl properly distanced with so much love," she captioned the pic.
 "HAPPY BIRTHDAY SANDY WE LOVE YOU!!!"

 In the selfie, which Bullock snapped herself, all five women are wearing masks and sitting apart.
-Aniston is wearing a tie dyed mask and holding up prayer hands.
+Aniston is wearing a tie-dyed mask and holding up prayer hands.
 To her right are actresses Sarah Paulson and Holland Taylor, who is waving at the camera.
 There's also an unidentified brunette woman sitting to Aniston's left.

 The women appear to be sitting under an awning outdoors on cozy wicker furniture.